- Everest Base Camp elevation and altitude profile

 But, if the illness is not taken care of on time or continuously ignored, it may get serious.
 Therefore, trekkers suffering from altitude sickness must get help on time.
 Besides, they shouldn’t continue hiking and get the needed rest.

 Of course, travelers can hire a private aircraft to fly over the base camp and enjoy the mesmeric views.
-It helps you avoid Everest Base Camp’s elevation gain and clasp the eyes on Mt.
-Everest without any difficulty.
-The flight takes off from Kathmandu and fly over Himalayan villages, including Namche and Gorak Shep, before landing at Kala Patthar.
+It helps you easily avoid Everest Base Camp’s elevation gain and clasp your eyes on Mt.
+Everest.
+Before landing at Kala Patthar, the flight takes off from Kathmandu and flies over Himalayan villages, including Namche and Gorak Shar.